 An itemized bill contains:

 2. Ask for a discount (bill reduction).
 Build a relationship with your provider(s).
-Asking for a discount is seeking the same consideration that insured patients receive (due to discounted rates negotiated by their insurers).
-Many providers will extend a discount to you because it usually means they receive faster payment and experience less hassle and paperwork.
-Discounts represent roughly 60 percent of all medical bills submitted to CHM, so please don’t be shy about asking.
+Asking for a self-pay discount or a reduced rate is seeking the same consideration that insured patients receive (due to discounted rates negotiated by their insurers).
+Many providers will extend a discount to patients requesting a reduced rate because it usually means they receive faster payment and experience less hassle and paperwork.

 5. Ask providers to bill you directly and set up a payment plan with your providers.
-Work with your providers to make whatever monthly payments you can afford until CHM members share your eligible need, at which time their voluntary gifts reimburse your expenditures.
-Even minimal payments will reassure most providers that the bills will be paid.
+Work with your provider to set up a monthly payment plan until your eligible medical costs have been processed and reimbursed in accordance with the CHM Guidelines.

-6. When you receive your itemized bills, send copies of each bill to Christian Healthcare Ministries, along with the completed sharing request packet.
-CHM must receive your relevant itemized medical bills and all the necessary forms within six months of the date of service for the sharing "clock" to begin.
-Send the bills immediately—even if a discount is pending—because bills are shared by CHM in the order they are received by our office.
-You can submit bills online through the Member Portal.
+6. When you receive your itemized bills, send copies of each bill to Christian Healthcare Ministries, along with the completed Sharing Request Packet via the Member Portal.
+The sharing clock begins when CHM receives your itemized bills and all of the necessary forms.
+However, all medical bills must be submitted within 6 months of their date of service to be considered for sharing.
+Bills are processed in the order they are received by our office.